Chart Color Schemes

 The educational profile of Biggera Waters exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Biggera Waters trail Australian benchmarks.
-25.0% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
-Bachelor degrees are the most common at 16.7%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 40.0% of residents aged 15+ holding them - advanced diplomas (14.1%) and certificates (25.9%).
+Educational qualifications in Biggera Waters trail Australian benchmarks, with 25.0% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Bachelor degrees are most common at 16.7%, followed by postgraduate qualifications (6.0%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 40.0% of residents aged 15+ holding vocational credentials – advanced diplomas (14.1%) and certificates (25.9%).
+Educational participation is high, with 27.0% of residents currently enrolled in formal education, including 7.1% in tertiary education, 6.7% in primary education, and 6.0% pursuing secondary education.

 Frequently Asked Questions - Education